Thursday, April 10, 2008

 “But we do have some say about the things we do now.”

-He turned his head slightly, seeming to gaze across the kitchen to the side window.
+He turned his head slightly, seeming to gaze out the kitchen window.
 I had no idea what was on his mind, or on his conscience.
 Sometimes it's hard to say enough, and sometimes I think it's easy to say too much.
 I've come to realize that some men's souls are like bombed-out cities.
-But even the most bombed-out city can be rebuilt in time.
+But even the most bombed-out city can be rebuilt, in time.
 I held my peace.

 For some moments it was as if he had forgotten I was there.
 I could hear the leaves of some dark bush brushing against the window screen, the strumming of guitar strings and low voices from upstairs on the porch, and as if from another house I heard the ancient murmuring from down the hall in the dining room.